 If you would like a tablet

-that is competitive enough to butt heads with the Amazon Kindle and is as easy enough to use as a regular smart phone, than the Google Nexus 7 is for you!
-It has all the storage you need to hold all of your favorite photos and videos, it is all google so you get over 2 million apps at your fingertips, that comes with google+ (a social network like Facebook), Maps, Gmail, Google Chrome, and YouTube.
-It’s fast, and affordable!
+that is competitive enough to butt heads with the Amazon Kindle and is as easy enough to use as a regular smartphone than the Google Nexus 7 is for you!
+It has all the storage you need to hold all of your favorite photos and videos, it is all google so you get over 2 million apps at your fingertips, that comes with Google+ (a social network like Facebook), Maps, Gmail, Google Chrome, and YouTube.
+It’s fast and affordable!
 The price range is from $199.00 to $299.00.
 It comes with an NVIDIA® Tegra® 3 quad-core processor (really fast!) and a data plan subscription from AT&T for an everywhere connection to the internet.
-As the name suggests, it has a 7 inch screen.
-It’s the lightest tablet of it’s size as well.
+As the name suggests, it has a 7-inch screen.
+It’s the lightest tablet of its size as well.
 Backups are automatic, so you will never lose your data.
-A little known fact about most tablets is that you can add the Amazon Kindle, Barnes and Noble Nook, and other popular reading platforms to them.
+A little-known fact about most tablets is that you can add the Amazon Kindle, Barnes and Noble Nook, and other popular reading platforms to them.
 You can do that on this tablet.
-The possibilities are endless with this awesome devise!
+The possibilities are endless with this awesome device!
 You can only buy it online.
 It is not found in stores.

 Click the image below for the latest in Google Nexus tablets:

 I am a fan of Linux operating systems

 and have installed many of them.
 I have found this one to be the best of Linux.
 It’s called Linux Mint.
 The latest version is version 14.1, Nadia.
 You can go here to download Linux Mint.
 It is easy to use and mimics the interface of Windows XP, Vista or 7.
 The best thing about Linux software is that it’s free.
 You’ll need an iso-burner to burn this to a CD or DVD as well so that you can install it.
 The install process is easy and only takes an hour or so.
 It can be installed alongside whatever other operating systems you have, so no need to lose all of your data.